yan-soon/tp/docs/DeveloperGuide.md

 ### [Implementation in progress] Check required modules feature

-The `required` command allows users to view the remaining modules under that are required in the NUS Computer Science curriculum that they have yet to take.
+The `required` command allows users to view the required modules in the NUS Computer Science curriculum that they have yet to take.

 When the command is executed, it checks through the current modules in the `Completed Modules` list and ensures that modules that have already been taken are not displayed in the list of remaining required modules.